-IT-7.1 The College will provide training programs, management information systems and decision support tools to facilitate organizational development, institutional effectiveness, and process improvements.
-(2)
+IT-7.1 Provide training programs, management information systems and decision support tools to facilitate organizational development, institutional effectiveness, and process improvements.
+(6)

-AREA: MARKETING AND ADVANCEMENT
+MARKETING AND ADVANCEMENT

 To provide leadership and support services across the College in Marketing and Enrollment Management.
 Marketing and Advancement is committed to promoting and communicating Harper's excellence in transfer, career and life-enriching programs.
 This Division strives in making Harper's resources more readily available and accessible with the ultimate goal of effectively serving the needs of the College's constituents.